SamuelWestvain/BS-Lang/Readme.md

 # 📜 BSLang

-**BSLang** is a Gen-Z inspired toy programming language designed to be expressive, fun, and functionally capable.
+**BSLang** is a Gen-Z inspired programming language designed to be expressive, fun, and functionally capable.
 With meme-driven syntax and semantics, it aims to make programming both entertaining and educational.
 You might be thinking why to create a language like this:

 > "And behold, the Language was made — not that it should merely run, but that it should *Vibe*..."
 > – *BS Scrolls, Chapter 1: Verse 1*